 Montessori-Inspired Community Helper Activity with Safari Ltd. People TOOB and Free Printable Cards

 Young children need as many hands-on activities as possible, and there are lots of great hands-on community helper activities available.
-One of my favorites is the Safari Ltd. People TOOB.
-It just contains 7 community helpers, but you can add the farmer if you have the Safari Ltd. Down on the Farm TOOB.
+This activity uses the Safari Ltd. People TOOB.
 That’s a good number of community helpers if you want to do an activity such as matching community helpers to cards, like the activity I prepared for my 23-month-old granddaughter, Zoey.

 Disclaimer: Safari Ltd. TOOBs are recommended for ages 3 and older.
 Only use them with younger children if your child no longer mouths objects or you are closely supervising your child during the activity (and putting the small objects up out of reach at the end of the activity).
 Another disclaimer is for anyone who feels their toddler should be doing all the activities I prepare for Zoey.
 I prepare more activities than I prepared for my own children when they were toddlers or preschoolers.
 That’s mainly because I’m a blogger and like to give you a variety of activities to choose from.
 All children are different, and many of the activities are appropriate for toddlers through preschoolers (or even early elementary), depending on your individual child.
 I have limited shelf space in my home, so I wouldn’t need a lot of activities.
 Often, I’ll have photos of Zoey doing an activity so that you can see an idea of how to present it with your child … and because Zoey loves to work with every activity she sees at my home at least once.
 I typically only keep Zoey’s favorite activities (or the activities that meet her specific needs at the time) on the shelves.
 Please only choose the activities that meet your child’s needs and interests … and don’t worry at all about the rest.

 This was an easy tray to prepare.
-I simply printed, laminated, and cut out the community helpers word wall cards from the free community helpers printables by Growing in PreK and K at Teacher’s Notebook.
+I simply printed, laminated, and cut out free community helpers word wall cards.
 I used a Montessori Services basket and a Multicraft tray.

 Community Helper Figures